racheltasolyi/rachels-discord-bot/README.md

   - "Cancel" button cancels the command
 - **!profile | !p**: Displays player's profile with their earned titles and current party members
   - Currently may not work if the player has no idols in their party
+- **!idols**: Displays a paginated list of all idols in the player's party
 - **!activetitle | !picktitle | !title**: Sends a dropdown menu which lets the player change their active title
 - **!resetgacha | !rg**: Admin only.
 Releases all caught idols back into the wild
 - **!addtitle "[x]" | !newtitle "[x]"**: Admin only.
 Adds a new title named [x] to the database